clelidm/MinCompSpin_ExhaustiveSearch/README.md

 If you don’t know which basis to use, you can run the minimally complex model algorithm on the "original basis" of the data, which is the basis in which the dataset is written.
 This can be done by using the function `list<uint32_t> Original_Basis()` to define the basis.

-In general, we advise you to use the basis in which the dataset is the closest to be generated from an independent model (see discussion in the paper).
+In general, we advise you to use the basis in which the dataset is the closest to be generated from an independent model (see discussion in Ref.
+[1]).
 Finding this basis can be done using the greedy search algorithm available separately [here](https://github.com/clelidm/BinaryData_HighOrderInteractions_GreedyAlgo).

 ### Structure of the basis:

-Basis elements are spin operators that are all independent from each others (see Ref.[1]).
+Basis elements are spin operators that are all independent from each others (see Ref.
+[1]).
 You can use the function (*to come*) to check if the elements you have specified in `list<uint32_t> Basis` actually form a basis, i.e. if the set is only composed of independent operators.

 Each element of the basis must be a spin operator.
 A spin operator is the product of a subset of spin variables (see Ref.[1]).
 For instance, `Op = s1 * s2` is a spin operator (physically, it is associated to a pairwise interactions between `s1` and `s2`); `Op = s1*s2*s3` is also a spin operator (associated to a three-body interaction between `s1`, `s2` and `s3`).